(Includes definition, how disability affects participation, and helpful strategies.)

 With appropriate auditory aids, deaf and hard of hearing students can be as effective and capable as their hearing peers.

 In cases where a student is using an interpreter, there may be a 1-2 second (translating) delay in receiving the message; as a result, student responses may appear delayed.

 If students were prelingually deaf or hard-of-hearing, the syntax of spoken or written language may be different from that of peers.
-There may be little or no effect, or the effect may be significant.
+There may be a range of impact, from little or no effect, or the effect may be significant.

 Students may appear to use the visual channel heavily; students may do little or no writing during a lecture which is received visually.

 A student who is deaf or hard of hearing may have reduced auditory feedback when speaking so that speech may be different from that of peers.
 There is great individual variation: there may be little or no effect or speech may be clearly impacted.